lethang7794/devops-book/chap-06.md

 #### Breaking a codebase into multiple libraries

+> [!IMPORTANT]
+> Key takeaway #4
+> Breaking up your codebase into libraries allows developers to focus on one smaller part of the codebase at a time.

 #### Breaking a codebase into multiple services

+> [!IMPORTANT]
+> Key takeaway #5
+> Breaking up your codebase into services allows different teams to own, develop, and scale each part independently.

 ### Challenges with Breaking Up Your Codebase